HuangMinming/soci/README.md

 # Benchmark
 in src/Main.cpp, you can change the value of KEY_LEN_BIT and SIGMA_LEN_BIT .
-KEY_LEN_BIT determine the big prime's length in bit, and  SIGMA_LEN_BIT determine sk1's length in bit.
+KEY_LEN_BIT determine the length of the big prime in bits, and  SIGMA_LEN_BIT determine the length of $sk_1$ in bits.

 # Reference

 1. Bowen Zhao, Jiaming Yuan, Ximeng Liu, Yongdong Wu, Hwee Hwa Pang, and Robert H. Deng.
 SOCI: A toolkit for secure outsourced computation on integers.
 IEEE Transactions on Information Forensics and Security, 2022, 17: 3637-3648.

-2. Bowen Zhao, Yingjiu Li, Ximeng Liu, Hwee Hua Pang, and Robert H. Deng.
-FREED: An efficient privacy-preserving solution for person re-identification.
-IEEE Conference on Dependable and Secure Computing (DSC), 2022, pp. 1-8.